Your Questions, Answered 🌿

 -

-For deeper conversations, updates, or reflective discussion, I offer a Parent/Carer Feedback Circle as an optional add-on.
-This creates a dedicated, unrushed space for communication while allowing session time to remain fully focused on your learner. -
+Brief check-ins are always welcome.
+For more in-depth reflection, updates, or planning, I offer a Parent/Carer Feedback Circle as an optional add-on.
+This ensures conversations happen in an unrushed, intentional space while keeping session time fully focused on your learner.

-I draw on evidence-based teaching strategies and curriculum-aligned foundations where helpful.
-Sessions are guided by your learner’s needs rather than a rigid program or checklist.
+I draw on evidence-based teaching strategies and curriculum-aligned foundations where it supports your learner’s needs, rather than following a rigid program.
+Each session is tailored to the child’s pace, curiosity, and developmental readiness.

 -